Soymilk1006/TripTribe-Backend/README.md

  f
 ## Getting Startedfwe

-1. Clone the rfepository to your local machine.
+1. Clonfewe the rfepository to your local machine.
 2. Install the project dependencies by running `npm install`.

 ## Setup the Database and Redis locally with Docker Desktop